Battalion Washington Artillery

 at Golgotha Church, June 15, 1864; present at surrender

-(images from WA cdv albums or images with WA badges)
+(images found in WA cdv albums or images with WA badges)

 If anyone can identify these images. please contact me.